-The Company, through MGLIT, loaned approximately R\$10,000,000 (\$2,697,000) to Valitar Participacoes Ltda., a company in which Mr. Helio Diniz indirectly owns a 90% interest and of which he is an officer, in order to acquire additional land titles and/or land leases.
+The Company, through MGLIT, loaned approximately R\$10,000,000 (\$2,697,000) to Valitar Participacoes Ltda. ("Valitar"), a company in which Mr. Helio Diniz indirectly owns a 90% interest and of which he is an officer, in order to acquire additional land titles and/or land leases.
+Valitar is a special purpose vehicle that was formed to acquire surface rights in Brazil.
+MGLIT owns 100% of the preferred shares of Valitar.
+The preferred shares of Valitar entitle MGLIT to the economic benefits derived by Valitar.
 As Valitar is controlled by the Company, this loan is eliminated on consolidation.